Delete a user from your organization

 Clean up aliases - Aliases are additional email addresses for users.
 Some organizations don't use them, so if you don't have any you don't need to do anything else here.
 If the user does have aliases, we recommend removing them so that you can reuse those email addresses.
 Otherwise, you can't reuse those email addresses until the retention period for deleted mailboxes has passed.
 By default, a deleted mailbox is recoverable for 30 days.
 For more information, see Delete or restore user mailboxes in Exchange Online.

 ||If your business uses Active Directory that is synchronizing with Azure AD, you need to delete the user account from Active Directory.
 You can't do it through Office 365.
 For instructions, see Delete a User Account.

 Since the guided experience walks through the steps to delete a user, here's how to get started.

-Select the user you want to delete, choose Delete user.
+- Select the user that you want to delete, and then select Delete user.

 User management admin: Delete one or more users from Office 365

-IMPORTANT: Don't delete a user's account if you've converted it to a shared mailbox or if you've set up email forwarding on the account.
-Those functions need the account there.
-If you've converted it to a shared mailbox, you can Stop paying for the license from it so you aren't paying for it.
-If you set up email forwarding, you cannot remove the license.
-Doing so will stop the email forwarding and inactivate the mailbox.
+Don't delete a user's account if you've converted it to a shared mailbox or if you've set up email forwarding on the account.
+Those functions still need the account.
+A shared mailbox doesn't require a license.
+If you've converted the account to a shared mailbox you can Stop paying for the license.
+If you've set up email forwarding on the account, you can't remove the license.
+Doing so will stop email forwarding and deactivate the mailbox.

-- Choose the names of the users that you want to delete, and then choose Delete user.
+Select the names of the users that you want to delete, select the three dots (more actions), and then choose Delete user.